Shook Ones, Part II: Background and composition

-The song contains a pitched down sample of "Jessica" by Herbie Hancock and "Kitty with the Bent Frame" by Quincy Jones.
-The drum break is sampled from "Dirty Feet" by Daly-Wilson Big Band.
+Havoc produced the beat for "Shook Ones, Part II" in his bedroom in the Queensbridge Houses in Queens, New York.
+The drums were sequenced on an Akai MPC60 and the other samples were sequenced on an Ensoniq EPS-16 Plus.
+The song samples a piano melody from "Jessica" by Herbie Hancock, strings from "Kitty with the Bent Frame" by Quincy Jones, and drums from "Dirty Feet" by the Daly-Wilson Big Band.
 The Herbie Hancock sample was slowed down and the pitch was altered to create the beat in the song.
+Havoc recalled that the beat was about to be deleted until Prodigy walked in and convinced him to keep it.